Azure/acr-builder/docs/getsecret_akv.md

 # GetSecrets from Azure Keyvault using MSI

-acr-builder has added support to get secrets from azure keyvault using managed service dientity (https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).
+acr-builder has added support to get secrets from azure keyvault using managed service identity (https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).
 It has a new command called **getsecret** that can fetch secret from different vault providers.
 Currently it supports secrets from Azure key vault.
 The below article describes how to use acb to retrieve a secret from Azure keyvault using Managed Identities.

 We will use the command group "akv" of getsecret to retrieve secret from Azure keyvault.